 What’s in it for You?

-• Make a lasting difference in the lives of others.
-While you’re gaining experience through a meaningful service, the real-world solutions you create are transforming rural Colorado communities, helping to achieve equity and social justice.
+Make a lasting difference in the lives of others.
+While you’re gaining experience through a meaningful service, the real-world solutions you create are transforming rural Colorado communities.

-• Professional development and personal growth.
-Build lasting relationships, expand your professional network in education, agriculture, food security, and conservation, and provide excellent professional development experience, and add to a compelling resume for your career.
+Professional development and personal growth.
+Build lasting relationships, expand your professional network in education, agriculture, and food security, and provide excellent professional development experience, and add to a compelling resume for your career.

 This material is based upon work supported by the National Agency of AmeriCorps under